vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

-While the ashes of the * Age of Consent ' controversy were still hot, another episode, still less important widened the breach between Mr. Tilak and the Refor- mers.
-Mrs. Ramabai — that enterprising Indian Chris- tian lady — had, by her untiring efforts in America, col- lected funds for the establishment of a Resident School for Indian girls, especially widows.
+While the ashes of the * Age of Consent ' controversy were still hot, another episode, still less important widened the breach between Mr. Tilak and the Refor###mers.
+Mrs. Ramabai — that enterprising Indian Chris###tian lady — had, by her untiring efforts in America, col###lected funds for the establishment of a Resident School for Indian girls, especially widows.
 Mr. Tilak, did not at all approve of the idea of a school for Indian girls managed by a Christian lady ; but knowing full well